Amritsari Kulcha.. the name itself fills the mouth with juices.

-- Add spices in the grated potatoes and mix properly.
-You may keep it in refrigerator till use.If keeping in refrigerator then do not add salt.
+- Add spices to the grated potatoes and mix properly.
+You may keep it in refrigerator till use.If keeping in the refrigerator then do not add salt.
 Add salt only at the time of preparing kulchas.
 This is because salt may loosen the potatoes if added much before.

 - When the dough has risen, knead it for 30 to 40 seconds.

 - Divide the dough into 15-16 parts and make balls.

 - Again keep these balls covered with a damp cloth for 10-15 minutes.
 Very important step.